Introduction

 Step 4: Container Creation

 - Dockerfiles: Write Dockerfiles for your applications, detailing how to build the container image.
+Use multi-stage builds to keep production images lean — compile artefacts in a build stage and copy only the final binaries into a minimal runtime image such as

 Step 5: Testing and Validation